Beards. BYU. Battlestar Galactica.

 Addendum: I just came across this fascinating chart on facial hair trends from 1842 to 1972.
 Note that the BYU beard ban was implemented when facial hair was already at a low point.
 I really wonder what the data from 1972 to the present would look like.

-Blog 5 Replies to “Beards.
+5 thoughts on “Beards.
 BYU.
 Battlestar Galactica.”

 Jonathon